 The following additional charges are or may be incurred by the Trust: all expenses (including counsel fees) of the Trustee incurred and advances made in connection with its activities under the Trust Agreement, including the expenses and costs of any action undertaken by the Trustee to protect the Trust and the rights and interests of the Unitholders; fees of the Trustee for any extraordinary services performed under the Trust Agreement; indemnification of the Trustee for any loss or liability accruing to it without gross negligence, bad faith or willful misconduct on its part, arising out of or in connection with its acceptance or administration of the Trust; indemnification of the Sponsor for any losses, liabilities and expenses incurred in acting as sponsors of the Trust without gross negligence, bad faith or willful misconduct on its part; and all taxes and other governmental charges imposed upon the Securities or any part of the Trust (no such taxes or charges are being levied, made or, to the knowledge of the Sponsor, contemplated).
-The above expenses, including the Trustee's fees, when paid by or owing to the Trustee are secured by a first lien on the Trust to which such expenses are charged.
+The above expenses, including the Truste of the sponses are charged.
 In addition, the Trustee is empowered to sell the Securities in order to make funds available to pay all expenses.